SteveJustin1963/echo-Z80/README.md

 Echo has two modes: 6850 and custom mode

-To use the 6850 (as per the circuit by Grant Searl) ensure that
+To use the 6850 (as per the circuit by Grant Searle) ensure that

 ```
 SERIALMODE equ 6850